 The TSA has recently taken issue with powders and powder-like substances in carry-on bags.
 While you can still travel with them, if they are over 12 ounces in size, they need to be declared and screened separately.

-This includes things like spices, protein powders, and even baby formula powder.
-If you are traveling with checked luggage, it’s more convenient to simply pack it in there.
-If not, you are still able to fly with powder in your carry-on bags, but you can expect this extra step.
+This includes spices, protein powders, and even baby formula powder.
+If you are traveling with checked luggage, it’s more convenient to pack it there.
+If not, you can still fly with powder in your carry-on bags, but you can expect this extra step.

 What Alternatives Are There to Avoid Checking a Bag?